Alojzije Janković: Chess career

 He is also the host of the weekly 20 minutes show "Šahovski komentar" (Chess Commentary), aired every Sunday on the HRT 3.
 He holds titles of Fide Trainer and FIDE Organizer.
 Janković is the Fide Zone 1.2.
 President with member countries(Israel, Switzerland, Germany, Austria, Slovenia, Croatia, Bosnia and Herzegovina, North Macedonia and Kosovo).
 Also he is the Vice President of Croatian Association for Sport Management and board member of Mediterranean Chess Association.

 He finished the Faculty of Economics in Zagreb and Sport management Master study at Aspira University College.

+He was the General secretary of the Croatian Chess Federation from 2016. to 2025.
+He was dismissed by a decision of the essecutive board due to activities that resulted in a large financial deficit.

-Currently he is working as the Secretary General of the Croatian Chess Federation.
+Currently he is serving as the Vice President of European Chess Union.